bmmanson/spaceboomV1/README.md

 - Notifications work.
 - The final remaining known bugs have been fixed.
 - Assets (icons and launch screen) have been added to xCode.
+- An instance of the server has been deployed using Heroku.

 ### Features to be implemented
-- Deploy an instance of the server using Heroku
 - Submit to the App Store for review